-Her Majesty’s chief inspector of constabulary Thomas Windsor has called for police forces to improve their adoption and implementation of technology.
+Her Majesty’s chief inspector of constabulary Thomas Winsor has called for police forces to improve their adoption and implementation of technology.

 He said that the “chronic lack of interoperability between forces’ ICT systems”, which is a Strategic Policing Requirement (SPR), “clearly demonstrates that having regard to the SPR is not enough and that forces need to go much further”.

 “Until the police service has a fully functional, interoperable system of ICT networks, efficiency and effectiveness are impaired, and public safety is imperiled.”

 Last year, the UK National Police Chiefs’ Council (NPCC) set out its vision for policing in 2025, aiming to improve data sharing, integrate IT functions, improve digital intelligence and make digital interactions easier.

 Windsor said in his report that the “absence of an effective collective decision making mechanism” nationally hampers progress and ends up causing an insular and isolated culture.